K. Bhagyaraj

-Krishnasaamy Bhagyaraj (born 7 January 1953) is an Indian director, actor, screenwriter, music director, producer and politician active mainly in Tamil films.
-He has also written and directed Hindi and Telugu films and TV serials.
+Krishnaswamy Bhagyaraj (born 7 January 1953) is an Indian film director, screenwriter, actor, composer, film producer and politician active mainly in Tamil films.
+He has also written and directed Hindi remakes of his Tamil films and TV serials.
 As an actor, he has worked in more than 75 films and has directed more than 25 films.
 He won a Filmfare Best Actor Award for Mundhanai Mudichu (1983).
 He received Lifetime Achievement Award in SIIMA (2014).
 He is the editor of weekly magazine Bhagya and has also written several novels.

 Personal life

-Bhagyaraj was born in Vellankoil near Gobichettipalayam in Erode district in Tamil Nadu.
-His parents were Krishnaswamy and Amaravathiamma.
+Bhagyaraj was born on 7 January 1953 in Vellankoil near Gobichettipalayam in Erode district in Tamil Nadu.
 He married twice.
 His first marriage was with actress Praveena, in 1981.
 She died due to an aggravated case of jaundice in August 1983.
 His second marriage was with actress Poornima Jayaram, who was his co-star in Darling, Darling, Darling (1982), on 7 February 1984.
 The couple has a daughter Saranya Bhagyaraj (who starred in Parijatham (2006) and Photographer (2006)) and a son Shanthnu Bhagyaraj.

 Film career

 Early years (1977–1979)

 Beginning his career as an assistant to directors G. Ramakrishnan and Bharathiraja, Bhagyaraj became recognised for his scriptwriting talent.
 He first appeared as a junior artist playing small supporting roles with screen-space of not more than three minutes in films such as 16 Vayathinile (1977) and later appeared similarly in Sigappu Rojakkal (1978).
-He was assistant director to Bharathiraja in two films – 16 Vayathnile and Kizhakke Pogum Rail.
+He was assistant director to Bharathiraja in two films – 16 Vayathinile and Kizhakke Pogum Rail.
 Among his early work was writing the script for Bharathiraja's films Kizhake Pogum Rail (1978) and Tik Tik Tik (1981), and writing dialogues for Sigappu Rojakkal.
 He made his directorial début with Suvarilladha Chiththirangal in 1979 and also his debut as the leading man in Puthiya Vaarpugal, directed by Bharathiraja.
 He received the Tamil Nadu State Film Award for Best Dialogue Writer in Puthiya Vaarpugal (1979).
 He wrote dialogues and screenplay and acted in Kanni Paruvathile (1979).